Volcanic hazard management - Mount Rainier, USA

-- Explain why lahars are a natural hazard in the area around Mt Rainer and not just an extreme natural event.
+- Explain why lahars are a natural hazard around Mt Rainer and not just an extreme natural event.

 - Use the ‘Pierce County Volcano Evacuation Routes’ overlay to describe the risk to the 3 houses listed on the overlay and then recommend an escape route for each one in case of a volcanic hazard emergency.